 Breakthrough advances in biological sciences depend on close collaborations between disciplines at the cross road of biology, engineering, computation, environmental and basic sciences.
 The goal of the iPhD program is to create lasting synergies between research groups at the School of Life Sciences and other fields at EPFL, converging on common interdisciplinary projects in life sciences.

-Submission for the 6th iPhD call is open until January 15, 2023.
-You will be asked to asked to upload your application file in one single PDF file (max 5 MB).
+Information about the 6th iPhD call will be announced soon.
+You will be asked to upload your application file in one single PDF file (max 5 MB).
 More information is to be found in the submission file directly.

 The School of Life Sciences launches it’s 6th call for proposals for interdisciplinary PhD projects (iPhD).